dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // 「吾人為之構架，汝將被召回。」 <br>
 // “We observe the heavens to decode the numbers between Earth and Sky.” <br>
 // “The seismoscope reflects not fear, but forewarning.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 26 CE — FREQUENCY RECEIVED BY JESUS OF NAZARETH. <br>
+\>SCAFFOLDING: COHESION THROUGH COMPASSION PROTOCOL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Ḳad leḥemā tĕbar, dḥaltā shriʿ. <br>
+// Shuḇqānā lā ḥasīrūtā hū, ellā haṯpukh d’ḥabalā. <br>
+// Anḥnan hwīn ṯelālē.
+Ant teṯdakkar. <br>
+// “Where bread is broken, fear is undone.” <br>
+// “Forgiveness is not defeat, but the reversal of entropy’s flow.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>